bazilinskyy/coupled-sim/README.md

 Once the project is loaded into the Unity editor open StartScene scene.

 ![](ReadmeFiles/running.png)

 ### Running simulation as a host
 1. Make sure that all three checkboxes (`Hide GUI`, `Run Trial Sequence Automatically`, `Record Videos`) in `NetworkingManager` component on `Managers` game object are unchecked.
 2. Press the Play button to run enter `Play Mode`.
 3. Once in `Play Mode`, press `Start Host` button.
 4. If needed, wait for clients to join.
-5. Once all clients have connected to the host or in case the host is handling the only participant, select one of the experiments listed under `Experiment:` section.
+5. Once all clients have connected to the host or in case the host is handling the only participant, select one of the experiments listed under `Experiment` section.
 6. Assign roles to participants in `Role binding` section.
 If no role is selected, the participant will run a "headless" mode.
 7. Select one of control modes listed under `Mode` section.
 8. Start an experiment with the `Initialise experiment` button - all clients will load selected experiment.
 9. Once all connected clients are ready - the experiment scene is fully loaded on each client, press `Start simulation` button.

 ### Running simulation as a client
-1. Make sure that all three checkboxes - `Hide GUI`, `Run trial sequence automatically`, `Record videos` (`Managers` (game object) -> `NetworkingManager` (component)), are unchecked.
+1. Make sure that all three checkboxes - `Hide GUI`, `Run trial sequence automatically`, `Record videos` (`Managers` (game object) ➡️ `NetworkingManager` (component)), are unchecked.
 2. Press the Play button to run enter `Play mode`.
 3. Once in `Play Mode`, press `Start client` button.
 4. Enter the host IP address.
 5. Press `Connect`.
 6. Once connected, select one of control modes listed under `Mode` section.
 7. Wait until host starts the simulation.

+### Running simulation with multiple agents on one machine
+1. Run host agent as described above inside of Unity.
+Note the IP address in the console.
+2. Run other agents after building them `File` `Build And Run`.

 ### Running simulation trials automatically
 ![](ReadmeFiles/Instant.png)